jamiewendt/dotscripts/README.md

 ## Assignment in Development & Operations

-To install, type these commans starting in your home directory:
+To install, type these commands starting in your home directory:

 ```
 git clone https://github.com/jamiewendt/dotscripts .scripts